englekk/handbook-docs/Fuse/03 - UI Components.md

 In some cases, like when showing images with low resolution, you may need to take control over the resample mode. this is doable using the `ResampleMode` property.
 With it, you have the following choices:

 * Linear - samples the color linearly based on the closest samples on the image
-* Mipmap - samples the color based
+* Mipmap - samples the color from the mipmap that closest matches the resolution of the image on-screen
 * Nearest - samples the color closest to the intended sample point

 In the following example, we are using an `Image` with the `Nearest` resample mode in order to draw images with low resolution, like pixel art, without getting a blurry image: